American Criminal Histories

 When nearly as many people have criminal history as have a post-secondary degree, a hard look at the system that produces that result, to ensure that it is doing more good than harm, would seem to be in order.
 Obviously, the subject of a criminal history that includes a conviction will have, on average, more trouble than otherwise securing housing and employment, but what about histories in which no conviction is entered?
 Do those records hinder people’s chance to prosper?
 The answer is it depends.
 Although an arrest by itself does not typically show up on some background screens, mistakes are sometimes made and records unattached to a conviction are disclosed.
 Other services will return any police contact that resulted in an arrest, even if those charges were dismissed the next day.
 How unfair would it be for someone to be arrested, charged in an untenable criminal case that is shortly dismissed, and then turned down for a job years afterward because the record of their arrest is still moving through cyberspace?

 While there is a clear trend in many states to promote sealing or expungement of criminal records, such as with Colorado’s new sealing statute, this trend is just beginning.
-Each state decides on its own how to handling sealing, and some have not changed their laws regarding this issue for some time.
+Each state decides on its own how to handle sealing, and some have not changed their laws regarding this issue for some time.
 Others have enacted laws less permissive than before.
 In the end, the only criminal history it is completely safe to have is no criminal history at all, but many Americans have more.